Wandalen/wTools/module/core/former/Readme.md

 - **Intermediate State Holding**: Storage serves as a temporary repository for all the partially set properties and data of the object being formed.
 This functionality is essential in situations where the object's completion depends on multiple, potentially complex stages of configuration.
 - **Decoupling Configuration from Instantiation**: Storage separates the accumulation of configuration states from the actual creation of the final object.
 This separation fosters cleaner, more maintainable code, allowing developers to apply configurations in any order and manage interim states more efficiently, without compromising the integrity of the final object.

-Storage is not just a passive container; it is an active part of a larger ecosystem that includes the former itself, a context, and a callback (often referred to as `FormingEnd`):
+Storage is not just a passive collection; it is an active part of a larger ecosystem that includes the former itself, a context, and a callback (often referred to as `FormingEnd`):

 - **Former as an Active Manager**: The former is responsible for managing the storage, utilizing it to keep track of the object's evolving configuration.
 It orchestrates the formation process by handling intermediate states and preparing the object for its final form.
 - **Contextual Flexibility**: The context associated with the former adds an additional layer of flexibility, allowing the former to adjust its behavior based on the broader circumstances of the object's formation.
 This is particularly useful when the forming process involves conditions or states external to the object itself.